 Not all mental health professionals are trained to treat ADHD, so it’s important to find one who is.
 They can use CBT and other tools to help you improve your self-management, emotional control, and ability to plan.
 CBT can also ease depression and anxiety, which are common in adults who have ADHD.

-To ease some ADHD symptoms, a psychiatrist or other doctor can prescribe medications that affect your brain function They will probably try a stimulant medication first.
+To ease some ADHD symptoms, a psychiatrist or other doctor may prescribe medications that affect your brain function.
+They will probably try a stimulant medication first.
 It may take some time for them to find the type, dose, and time of day to take it that work best for you.